Data: Black children make up huge chunk of Ohio's missing

 Gone away

-Running away can be a cry for help, or a red flag that something is wrong at the child's home, but that's not always the case.
+Running away can be a cry for help, or a red flag that something is wrong at the children's home, but that's not always the case.

-Many kids flee their homes, foster care or other residential settings because they were angry or upset, often after getting into a fight with members of their household or staff members, said Montgomery County Sheriff's Maj.
-Jeremy Roy.

-Kids sometimes run away after fairly minor disputes, like they were grounded or had their cellphones or personal electronics taken away as punishment for bad behavior, Roy said.
+Many kids flee their homes, foster care or other residential settings because they were angry or upset, often after getting into a fight with members of their household or staff members, law enforcement officials say.
+Kids sometimes run away after fairly minor disputes, like they were grounded or had their phones or personal electronics taken away as punishment for bad behavior.

-Roy said most missing kids cases handled by the sheriff's office involve runaways from foster care or treatment facilities.

 Every case is different, but Wilson, of the Black and Missing Foundation, said law enforcement, the community and the media play important roles in helping locate and safely recover these kids.